-Many ask: Can noise induced hearing loss be reversed or is there a cure for noise-induced hearing loss.
+Many ask: Can hearing damage and noise induced hearing loss be reversed or is there a cure for noise-induced hearing loss?
 Unfortunately not.
-Once the hair cells in the inner ear have been damaged by noise exposure, they cannot be restored.
+Once the hair cells in the inner ear have been damaged by noise exposure, they have suffered permanent damage and cannot be restored.
 But noise-induced hearing loss can be treated.

 This type of hearing loss cannot be reversed or cured.
 When the hearing loss is there it is a permanent hearing loss, also called a permanent threshold shift.

 A noise-induced hearing loss is most often treated with the use of hearing aids or with hearing implants such as cochlear implants if the hearing loss is very severe.